-The aim of this tutorial is to create a simple adaptation mechanism for the WComp dynamic composition platform.
-You will first learn how to interact with containers in order to modify their current composition at runtime, using the Web Service for Device interfaces.
+The aim of this tutorial will be to create a simple adaptation mechanism for the WComp dynamic composition platform.
+You will first learn how to interact with containers in order to modify their current composition at runtime, using their Web Service for Device interface.
+Finally, you will learn how to create composite Web services for device with WComp's functional interface.